-If you’ve looked over your New Jersey auto insurance bill, you’ve probably seen that line item marked NJ PLIGA fee.
-Here’s an easy answer to what is the NJ PLIGA fee and how it works for all insured drivers in the state.
+If you’ve looked over your New Jersey auto insurance bill, you’ve probably seen that line item marked NJ PLIGA.
+If you’re wondering what the NJ PLIGA surcharge is, we’ll explain why it’s there and what it’s used for.

-Imagine that your colleague Mary has not yet switched her insurance coverage to Plymouth Rock Assurance, and her carrier goes bankrupt tomorrow.
+Imagine that your colleague Mary gets into a car accident.
+A week later, her insurance carrier goes bankrupt.
 Through no fault of her own, she is left without the coverage she purchased.
 This is where NJ PLIGA comes in.

-All car insurance companies in New Jersey are required by the state to be members of this association and collect funds for its operations.
-The NJ PLIGA fee on your bill supplies a pool of money to pay claims (to policyholders and claimants) in the event an insurance company becomes insolvent.
+All car insurance companies in New Jersey are required by law to be members of this association.
+As such, they must collect funds for its operations.
+The NJ PLIGA surcharge on your bill supplies a pool of money to pay claims to policyholders and claimants if the insurance company becomes insolvent.
 NJ PLIGA also helps provide benefits to pedestrians and passengers involved in an accident when no other coverage is available.

 The uninsured or underinsured liable driver receives no benefit from the victim’s uninsured/underinsured coverage.
 However, if the liable driver is uninsured due to his/her insurance company becoming insolvent, NJ PLIGA kicks in.